The full title of this book is The Northern Pacific's Rails To Gold and Silver - Lines to Montana's Mining Camps Volume II: 1888-1898.

 Rails to Gold and Silver: Volume II covers the Northern Pacific & Montana's construction between 1888 and 1898 which resulted in the completion of the following six railroads: the Rocky Fork & Cooke City, the Butte Short Line, the Red Bluff & Pony, the Elkhorn Extension to the Helena, Boulder Valley & Butte, the Gaylord & Ruby Valley, and the De Smet to Idaho Line (Wallace branch)

-Pictorial Histories Publishing, softcover, 156 pages, standard portrait book 8 x 10 in., B&W photographs and illustrations.
+Pictorial Histories Publishing, softcover, 156 pages, standard portrait book 8 x 10 in., Black-and-White photographs and illustrations.